bonniea/bluestreak/docs/README.md

  - Microskills for Effective Teamwork.
  - Agile Fluency(tm) Diagnostic Workshops.

-## What is BSC?
+## What is BsC?
-A vehicle to devise collaborative missions that shift existing systems to support a more sustainable, beautiful, open world and workplace.
+A vehicle for [Bonnie Aumann](https://about.me/bonniea) to devise collaborative missions that shift existing systems to support a more sustainable, beautiful, open world and workplace.

 ## Get in Touch